bcurran3/ChocolateyPackages/choco-cleaner/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * A BCURRAN3 original!
 So of course I endorse and use it. :)
+* If you don't like the default scheduled time to run, you can easily change it using Window's TaskScheduler.
 * I'm open to suggestions - open a GitHub issue please.

 CHANGELOG: